grindsa/acme2certifier/docs/prevalidated_domainlist.md

 - When a new authorization request is processed, the Authorization class checks if the requested DNS identifier matches any entry in the `prevalidated_domainlist`.

 - If a match is found, the authorization status is set to `valid` immediately, and the associated order gets marked as `ready`.
-ACME Clients follwing RFC8555 will then skip the challenge validation process and directly finalize the order by submitting a CSR.
+ACME Clients following RFC8555 will then skip the challenge validation process and directly finalize the order by submitting a CSR.

 - The feature can be enabled in two ways: